Here's Whom I'm working, volunteering for in

 Some Finnish architects students were in town so we went to their exhibition where I met some lovely people.
 A Sweedish lady Freija gave me her card with the view to meeting up.
 She lives here with her sister while they run an Interior Design Business.
 Their last client was the Prime Minister's daughter so quite a La Di Da clientele.
 Another 'hot shot' Cambodian Architect gave me his card too.
 I better get some printed!
 Back of a beer mat, would that do? (refer to donations section earlier).
 It was a fun night and everyone seemed to LOVE living here.
 It's kinda skanky but it definitely has it charms.

 I have a simple ensuite bedroom above the studio.
 The boss lives on the ground floor, a motorbike driving archaeologist (complete Indiana Jones - 'I'm so sick of biking around looking at ruined temples!')and his family live above and a German couple on the top floor.
 Our neighbours are some locals and also some born again Christians who are trying to convert the tuk-tuk drivers to the one 'true' God.
 The Kymer heritage is so beautiful with it's mix of Hinduism and Buddism I cannot understand this.
 Why does charity always seems to come at a price?
-After the tsunami in Thailand certain religious organisations only offered support in exchange for conversion.
-Horrible.
+After the tsunami in

 (refer to donations section above) Only kidding.